Estonia

 Universities can freely decide on promotion procedures

-This applies to 15 other countries: Austria, Czech Republic, Finland, Flanders, Hungary, Iceland, Latvia, Luxembourg, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom
+This applies to 13 other countries: Austria, Finland, Flanders, Iceland, Latvia, Luxembourg, The Netherlands, Norway, Poland, Slovakia, Sweden, Switzerland, United Kingdom

-Universities decide on the number of fee-paying students while an external authority sets the number of state-funded study places
+Universities decide independently on the number of study places

 100% Admissions procedures at Bachelor level